 Item Description Step Name The name of a subsequent step is displayed.
 Condition Name The value specified here will be displayed for an icon of a step in the Flow area or in the list of the subsequent steps as the name of a conditional expression using arrows.
 By default, the name of the subsequent step is displayed.
-Condition Type Select the type of a conditional expression using arrows from the pull-down menu.
-ALWAYS IF OTHER By default, ALWAYS is displayed.
+Condition Type Select the type of a conditional expression using arrows from the pull-down menu. • ALWAYS • IF • OTHER By default, ALWAYS is displayed.
 When selecting OTHER, you must specify, in the Next Steps tab, a step for which IF is selected as Condition Type (the type of a conditional expression using arrows).
 Condition The value specified here will be displayed for an icon of a step in the Flow area or in the list of the subsequent steps as a conditional expression using arrows.
 You can specify this item only when IF is selected as Condition Type (the type of a conditional expression using arrows).
-Description The value specified here will be displayed for an icon of a step in the Flow area or in the list of the subsequent steps as a description of a conditional expression using arrows.
+Description The value specified here will be displayed for in the list of the subsequent steps as the description of a conditional expression using arrows.
 You can specify this item only when IF is selected as Condition Type (the type of a conditional expression using arrows).